Keep Driving (video game): Plot

 The unnamed protagonist driver has one of several background stories selected by the player, such as part-time mechanic or student.
 The driver has received a letter from a friend inviting him to a concert across the country.
-The driver needs to pick up a ticket to the concert festival and, if he wants, a tent to use while there.
-The driver drives his car—selecting from vehicles like an early 1980s sedan or a pickup truck—away from home and onto the first stop on the map.
+The driver needs to pick up a ticket to the concert festival and, if they want, a tent to use while there.
+The driver drives their car—selecting from vehicles like an early 1980s sedan or a pickup truck—away from home and onto the first stop on the map.

 Players in Keep Driving travel from location to location over a variety of road times and biomes with randomized events to navigate.

 Between stops, the driver must navigate a challenging road trip, including items in the roadway like an abandoned car, road kill, or birds; having an angry bee in the car; slow cars; and aggressive police officers.
 These challenges can delay the driver from getting to the concert on time by breaking the car or taking away from precious resources.
 The driver may also encounter hitchhikers who hope that the driver will help them out in some way.
 For example, a lost child is looking for her parents, and the driver must now consider taking her home.
 If the driver chooses to help the hitchhiker, the hitchhiker could be useful in dealing with the road trip's challenges.

 Along the way, the driver's goals may change.
 For example, instead of going to the concert, the driver may choose to inherit some property from a recently deceased relative or participate in a drag race.
 There are at least 9 different endings to Keep Driving depending on the driver's choices.